Top 25 best racing games for Android in 2023

-The following list of the best racing games for Android is a lot more diverse than one that covers console racers, then.
-The old cliche that there's something for everyone has never been more true
+The following list of the best racing games for Android is a lot more diverse than one that covers console titles, then.
+The old cliche that there's something for everyone has never been more true.

 We have a Gear Club review if you want to find out why we enjoy it so much, so make sure to check it out.
-It's a genuine breath of fresh air when it comes to racing games for Android.Download Gear.Club
+On top of that, we've got some useful tips to help you dominate your opponents and win every race.Download Gear.Club (free)

 Reckless Racing 3

 Racing doesn't have to be constrained to the tarmac.
 Indeed, Reckless Racing 3 revels in the slidey delights that come from removing friction from the equation.
-It's a stunning title that prides itself for a number of reasons, the smooth controls and spot-on genre touches included.
+It's a stunning title that prides itself on a number of reasons, including the smooth controls and spot-on genre touches included.

-While it's not as conventional as the other first-person car sliding titles out there, it will leave you wanting for more.
+You will find over twenty awesome vehicles, more than thirty unique routes, and fantastic game modes, such as arcade, career, and others.
+While it's not as conventional as the other first-person car sliding titles out there, it will leave you wanting more.
 More speed, that is.
-Just read our Reckless Racing 3 review - the dirt, drift and obstacles are a must.Download Reckless Racing 3
+Just read our Reckless Racing 3 review - the dirt, drift, and obstacles are a must.Download Reckless Racing 3 ($2.49)

 Asphalt 9: Legends